 - Hardback - Black & White Publishing

-Convinced you know your faithful hound?
+Convinced you know your faithful tabby?
 Confident you can tell exactly what your cute innocent kitten is thinking?
-Certain you can read your fluffy little guinea pig's mind like the back of your hand?
+Certain you can read your fluffy little feline's mind like the back of your hand?
 Think again!
-This book tells you what your pet really thinks - but be warned, it's not always pretty!
-With real-life photos of a whole host of cute pets, from cats and dogs to hamsters and rabbits, and quirky captions to boot, 'What Your Pet Really Thinks' gives readers a hilarious alternative insight into the minds of the everyday pet.
+This book tells you what your cat really thinks - but be warned, it's not always pretty!
+With real-life photos of a whole host of cute cats and quirky captions to boot, 'What Your Cat Really Thinks' gives readers a hilarious alternative insight into the minds of the everyday pet.

 Wish You Were Here

 This runaway success web comic features an island of uninfected survivors in a world overrun by psychopaths.
 The island was a safe place.
 However, in this latest chapter the arrival of the American drift fleet brings true civilization back, and opens the eyes of the petty and the jealous.

 We Need To Talk About ...
 Kevin Bridges

 - Hardback - Michael Joseph